6 Ways to Prepare for Family Caregiving

 Making a care plan will help you stay organized and make it easier for others to help provide care.

-In this care plan, you will want to include a daily routine, key health issues, medication schedules, doctors’ appointments and contact info, emergency contacts, and any other important information.
+In this care plan, include a daily routine, key health issues, medication schedules, doctors’ appointments, contact information, emergency contacts, and any other important information.

 Having a clear plan in place allows other family members or backup caregivers to step in if needed and ensures nothing gets overlooked.

-There are community and government-based programs available to help lighten some of your load.
+There are community- and government-based programs available to help lighten your load.

 This might include home health care agencies, respite care programs, transportation services, and even just general support groups.

-Government organizations, like the Department of Aging or Veterans Affairs, can provide information and assistance as well.
+Government organizations, such as the Department of Aging or the Department of Veterans Affairs, can also provide information and assistance.

-Being aware of the wealth of available resources can lighten the caregiving load and enhance the quality of care you are able to provide.
+Being aware of the wealth of available resources can lighten the caregiving load and enhance the quality of care you can provide.

 Recommended for you: